Identification, Images, & Information

 Range

-most of North America and the world
+most of NA and the world

 Habitat

-outdoor grassy or wooded environments: under bark, leaf litter, rock crevices, or under stones; not normally found in homes, does not breed indoors, and not considered a pest
+outdoor grassy or wooded environments: under bark, in leaf litter, rock crevices, or under stones; not normally found in homes, does not breed indoors, and not considered a pest

 Food